 The National Bureau of International Tax Affairs was created in 2013 to manage, plan and co-ordinate international tax affairs; in particular, certain risk areas directly connected with BEPS.
 This has led to increased attention from the STA that will certainly result in increased tax controversies in the following areas:

-Firstly, according to tax regulations the taxpayer will be entitled to file either an internal administrative appeal (recurso de reposición) or an economic-administrative claim against the above-mentioned additional tax assessments or against the resolution of the appeal.
-If such appeals were totally or partially rejected by the administrative authorities, taxpayers may challenge/appeal those resolutions before the judicial courts.
+Firstly, according to tax regulations the taxpayer will be entitled to file either an internal administrative appeal (recurso de reposición) or an economic-administrative claim against additional tax assessments or against the resolution of the appeal.
+If such appeals are totally or partially rejected by the administrative authorities, taxpayers may challenge/appeal those resolutions before the judicial courts.

 The appeal of the tax assessment before an administrative court does not prevent its execution (payment of tax appealed), as an assessment is enforceable since it is issued by the STA.
 However, the taxpayer may choose to pay the appealed tax due or suspend its execution; bearing in mind that the payment choice does not determine the waiver of any right in the appeal or claim filed against them.